Marjorie Crocombe: Biography

 Marjorie Crocombe was born in 1930 in Rarotonga, in the Cook Islands.
 Her parents were Dr. Rupert and Vaevae Hosking.
-Her early education was at Titikaveka Primary School, Rarotonga (1936-44).
-In 1944 she won a Maui Pomare scholarship to finish her secondary schooling in New Zealand, initially at Epsom Girls Grammar School (1945-6) and later at Whanganui Girls College where she became the first Polynesian Head Prefect (1947-50).
-She trained as a teacher at Ardmore Teachers Training College (1951-2) and after a year’s teaching at Henderson Primary School, Auckland (1953-4), returned to Rarotonga to begin work for the Cook Islands Department of Education.
-In 1955 she became the first Cook Island’s female lecturer at Nikao Teachers College.
+Her early education was at Titikaveka Primary School, Rarotonga (1936–44).
+In 1944 she won a Maui Pomare scholarship to finish her secondary schooling in New Zealand, initially at Epsom Girls Grammar School (1945–6) and later at Whanganui Girls College where she became the first Polynesian Head Prefect (1947–50).
+She trained as a teacher at Ardmore Teachers Training College (1951–2) and after a year's teaching at Henderson Primary School, Auckland (1953–4), returned to Rarotonga to begin work for the Cook Islands Department of Education.
+In 1955 she became the first Cook Island's female lecturer at Nikao Teachers College.
 During this time she also worked on developing primary school readers in the Cook Islands Māori language.

 At a dance in 1955 she met her future partner, Ron Crocombe.
 Ron had come to Rarotonga initially as Clerk of Works in the Public Works Department and was then appointed as Resident Agent on Atiu.They were married in 1959 in Masterton, NZ and a 50-year partnership began.

 That same year, Marjorie accompanied Ron to Canberra where he had been offered a PhD scholarship in Pacific History at the Australian National University (ANU).
 She was initially barred from entering Australia under the “White Australia” policy, but finally, under protest, was allowed entry.

-While Ron worked on his thesis, Marjorie commenced work on The Works of Ta’unga; Records of a Polynesian Traveller in the Southern Seas, 1833–1896 (ANU Press, 1968).
+While Ron worked on his thesis, Marjorie commenced work on The Works of Ta’unga; Records of a Polynesian Traveller in the Southern Seas, 1833–1896 (Australian National University Press, 1968).
 This work, (co-edited with Ron) “combined the two strands of ethnohistory and an Islands-focused historiography” to become one of the foundational texts of Pacific History (Lal and Munro 2006).

-In 1962, Ron and Marjorie and their family moved to live and work in Papua New Guinea following Ron’s appointment as Executive Officer, and from 1965, Director of ANU's New Guinea Research Unit.
-In Port Moresby, Marjorie became a lecturer at the Teachers College and the Administrative College, as well as conducting a regular ABC radio broadcast “Malanga Moana” covering Pacific music and current affairs (1966-9).
+In 1962, Ron and Marjorie and their family moved to live and work in Papua New Guinea following Ron's appointment as Executive Officer, and from 1965, Director of Australian National University's New Guinea Research Unit.
+In Port Moresby, Marjorie became a lecturer at the Teachers College and the Administrative College, as well as conducting a regular ABC radio broadcast “Malanga Moana” covering Pacific music and current affairs (1966–9).

-In 1965 during sabbatical, she undertook a part-time Anthropology degree at the University of California (Los Angeles) and in 1968, studies in Pacific history at the University of Hawaii.
+In 1965 during sabbatical, she undertook a part-time Anthropology degree at the University of California, Los Angeles and in 1968, studies in Pacific history at the University of Hawaiʻi.